-- Regulation athletic t-shirts and shorts, warm-up suits, sweat suits, tennis attire and sneakers. - Torsos must be covered. - The following articles will not be permitted: - o Clothing containing buttons, buckles or zippers. - o Clothing with inappropriate or offensive graphics and/or language. - o Excessively small and short shorts. - The Fitness Center Director reserves the right to determine what is or is not appropriate fitness apparel.
-Individuals who do not meet the dress standards will be asked to leave the fitness center.

-The College also requests that the following dress standards be adhered to while using the pool:

-Male: Tank trunks, boxer type knits (swimming style only), nylon cord, and most combination of conventional types of bathing suits will be accepted.
-No cut-off shorts will be allowed.

-Female: Tank suits, two piece, one piece, and most other combinations of the conventional type of bathing suits will be accepted.
+- Regulation athletic t-shirts and shorts, warm-up suits, sweat suits, tennis attire and sneakers. - Torsos must be covered. - The following articles will not be permitted: - o Clothing with inappropriate or offensive graphics and/or language. - Excessively small and short shorts. - The Marist staff reserve the right to determine what is or is not appropriate fitness apparel.
+Individuals who do not meet the dress standards will be asked to leave the facility. - The College also requests that the following dress standards be adhered to while using the pool: - Male: Tank trunks, boxer type knits (swimming style only), nylon cord, and most combination of conventional types of bathing suits will be accepted.
+No cut-off shorts will be allowed. - Female: Tank suits, two piece, one piece, and most other combinations of the conventional type of bathing suits will be accepted.

-Marking black-soled shoes are not permitted in the Field house, Racquetball Courts, Dance Studio, Fitness Center Gymnasium or the Fitness Center.
+Marking black-soled shoes are not permitted in the McCann Center.